by Arnaud Divialle

 Here’s a brief recap of the benefits SimForm provides at each stage:

-2. Part design: Reduces design iterations with objective and quantified results; supports specific and tangible part design recommendations; enables a shorter time to market
+- Part design: Reduces design iterations with objective and quantified results; supports specific and tangible DFM (Design for Manufacturability) recommendations; enables a shorter time to market

-3. Mold design: optimizes cooling strategies; reduces guesswork, development time and cost
+- Mold design: optimizes cooling strategies; reduces guesswork, development time and cost, especially on complex plastic injection molding designs

 Discover the benefits of early and rapid thermal simulation.
 Get your free trial of SimForm today.